Text Only

 In 1949 he married Antonia Venn in Sydney and in 1954 they moved to Canberra.
 They had a son Kyle and a daughter, Harriette.

 Wilson originally taught at Telopea Park School and later became principal of Canberra High School.
 His leisure hours were devoted to theatre.
-His great lives included German, French and Russian literature, European cinema.
+His great loves included German, French and Russian literature, European cinema.
 Classical music, wine and Scotch whisky.

 Wilson produced over 200 plays for the Canberra stage and a theatre in Gorman House was named after him.
 Some of his notable productions (represented in these scripts and programs) were Gogol’s The Government Inspector, Chekhov’s Uncle Vanya, and Brecht’s Mother Courage.
 The last production he undertook was Beckett’s play Footfalls.